LoKO: Low-Rank Kalman Optimizer for Online Fine-Tuning of Large Models: Experiments and Analysis

 \subsection{Ablation of Initialization and Covariance Approximation}

+\paragraph{Initialization of $\hat{\vp}_{0}$:} Initializing $\hat{\vp}_{0}$ requires prior knowledge of the network weights and their associated uncertainties.
+In the absence of such knowledge, almost any initial values for $\hat{\vp}_{0}$ can be chosen, provided they are not too close to zero, and in some cases, they are not too far from an upper bound.
 To develop a comprehensive understanding of the behavior of the initialization of $\hat{\vp}_{0}$, we begin by evaluating its impact on training from scratch using the Kalman filter.
 The MNIST dataset is employed for experimentation, utilizing the LeNet-5 architecture due to its fast training speed and low computational demands.
 Our experiments combine two proposed methods for initializing $\hat{\vp}_{0}$ with four widely used parameter initialization strategies: Xavier Uniform and Xavier Normal \citep{glorot2010understanding}, as well as Kaiming Uniform and Kaiming Normal \citep{he2015delving}.
-Figure~\ref{Fig:P0} illustrates the average online accuracy of the MNIST dataset after 1000 iterations of training from scratch.
+Figure~\ref{Fig:P0} in Appendix \ref{Additional Experiment Details} illustrates the average online accuracy of the MNIST dataset after 1000 iterations of training from scratch.
 As shown, when $\hat{\vp}_{0}$ values are set far from the lower and upper bounds, the algorithm diverges, resulting in low prediction accuracy.
 The results indicate that initializing $\hat{\vp}_{0}$ with random values drawn from a uniform distribution (second method) provides a robust and wide range of choices for $\hat{\vp}_{0}$ without causing divergence.
-In Table \ref{Table: initialization bounds}, we further investigate the initialization of $\hat{\vp}_{0}$ in the online fine-tuning of various combinations of Dataset-Model using LoKO.
+Our experiments demonstrate that as long as the initialization falls within an acceptable range, the filter will eventually converge to the optimal values.
+Notably, the optimal values are not highly sensitive to the initial covariance matrix.
+To obtain the upper bounds for our case studies, we conducted a series of experiments across a wide range of initial values and tracked the average online accuracy.
+If the accuracy doesn’t reach a specific threshold within a predetermined number of iterations, we consider the test to have diverged.
+The boundary values derived from this analysis have been reported in Table \ref{Table: initialization bounds} in Appendix \ref{Additional Experiment Details}, specifically for case studies where an upper bound for the initial values of the covariance matrix is defined.
+To the best of our knowledge, no general criterion exists for this selection, and only a few studies have addressed the issue of initialization such as \citep{heimes1998extended, rivals1998recursive}.

-Our proposed methods for approximating $\mR_k$ are presented in Table~\ref{Table:R Estimation} alongside other estimation methods from the literature.
+\paragraph{Approximation of $\mR$:} Our proposed methods for approximating $\mR_k$ are presented in Table~\ref{Table:R Estimation} in Appendix \ref{Additional Experiment Details} alongside other estimation methods from the literature.
 Additionally, we have included the accuracy results on the MNIST test dataset for comparison.